Tightness in contact metric 3-manifolds: Introduction

-Then the universal cover of $M$ is tight when $M$ is 3--dimensional and plastikstufe free if $M$ has higher dimension.
-(See Subsection~\ref{SS:PS} for a review of plastikstufe.) \end{theorem} We note that one can think of the condition $\|\nabla_N N\|\leq \sqrt K$ as some type of compatibility between $g$ and $\xi$.
+\end{theorem} We note that one can think of the condition $\|\nabla_N N\|\leq \sqrt K$ as some type of compatibility between $g$ and $\xi$.
 We also note that, while this theorem is stronger than Theorem~\ref{thm:hyp-criterion} when they both apply, it does require that we are working with a closed manifold.
+We would lastly like to point out that earlier we used $n$ for the normalized Reeb vector field while here we used $N$ for that purpose.
+We will always use $n$ to denote a unit normal vector field to the contact planes (which, in a weakly compatible metric, the normalized Reeb vector field always is) and use $N$ if the normalized field does not have to be normal.